Brett is entering his third summer as the Director of Tennis at Angel Fire Resort.

 In 1977, Brett graduated with a bachelor of business administration in marketing from West Texas A&M University where he played division one varsity tennis on a scholarship.
 He was a four time individual singles and doubles Missouri Valley Conference champion and helped lead his team to three straight conference titles.

-Brett has been a Professional 1 member of the United States Tennis Association for 34 years and served as the president of the Southwest Professional Tennis Association in 1987.
-He has also been a National Academy Of Sports Medicine Certified Personal Trainer for the past five years.
+Brett has been an Elite Professional of the United States Professional Tennis Association for 38 years and served as the president of the Southwest Professional Tennis Association in 1987.
+He has also been a National Academy Of Sports Medicine Certified Personal Trainer for the past five years and is NFHS Coaching Certified.

 The USPTA pro was the director of tennis at the Courthouse Athletic Club in Salem, Oregon from 1993 to 2002.
 He took over as tennis center manager from 2002 through 2011.
 He is currently the director of tennis at the Angel Fire Resort in New Mexico.